 6 Methods to Add Users to Sudoers Debian

-- Other Methods to Add User to Sudoers Debian
+The 6 Methods to Add Users to Sudoers Debian

 1. Changing to Root (su)